Wildlife Animals and Human Health and Safety

 Ultimately, I would love it if CAR proponents would answer this aspect of the question.
 I would love to hear what they have to say because I have yet to hear a scholar or layperson respond to the argument contained in my publications.

 About the Author

 Stephen M. Vantassel is a tutor of theology at King’s Evangelical Divinity School (http://kingsdivinity.org).
 His research interests include practical theology, specifically environmental issues.
 His latest book is Dominion over Wildlife?
 An Environmental-Theology of Human-Wildlife Relations, Eugene, OR: Wipf and Stock, 2009.

-He is available for speaking, preaching, debates, and teaching.
+He is available for speaking, preaching, panels, debates, and teaching.
 He can be contacted at svantassel at kingsdivinity dot org.